Complete guide to self-hosting a website through Cloudflare Tunnel

 updated

 Self-hosting a static web blog has never been easier thanks to Cloudflare Tunnel.
-In this guide I explain how to expose a static website hosted on machine inside my network to the internet using Nginx as webserver and securing it with various free Cloudflare services.
+In this guide I explain how to expose a static website self-hosted on a Linux server inside my home network to the internet using Nginx and Cloudflare Tunnel, and securing it with various other free Cloudflare services.

 Sections